Anirudh-RV/ImageAnnotation/README.md

 TRACE : The TRACE method performs a message loop-back test along the path to the target resource.
 PATCH : The PATCH method is used to apply partial modifications to a resource.

-Practices for user accounts :
+Good practices for user accounts : https://cloud.google.com/blog/products/gcp/12-best-practices-for-user-account
-https://cloud.google.com/blog/products/gcp/12-best-practices-for-user-account

 // DONE :